 Why separate embroidery thread?

-Most embroidery thread is called '6 stranded' all this means is that each piece of thread is made up of 6 thinner strands twisted together and embroidery patterns will often ask you to stitch with a certain number of these thinner threads.
+Most embroidery thread is called ‘6 stranded’—each piece of thread is made up of six thinner strands twisted together.
+Patterns often ask you to stitch with a certain number of these thinner threads.

-You need to be able to separate the 6 strands in the skein of thread and select the number of individual threads you need.
-This could be 1 single strand or all 6, depending on the pattern, varying the number of threads will give your stitches a different thickness and effect.
+You’ll need to separate the six strands and choose the number of threads you want to use.
+This could be one single strand or all six, depending on the pattern.
+Varying the number of threads changes the thickness and look of your stitches.

 Here you can see how the same stitch looks when the thread is separated into different combinations of strands.